deep-mm/cpsc477/_pages/lectures.md

             <br/>
         {% endif %}

-        {% if lecture.slides or lecture.slides2 %}
+        {% if lecture.slides or lecture.slides2 or lecture.annotated %}
         [
         {% endif %}
             {% if lecture.slides %}